NoahBres/LearnRoadRunner/README.md

 - yell at user if they use I or D in velo pid

 - insert gifs from MeepMeep as examples in trajectories

+- remove underline in the trajectories page

+- go back and fix everything in safari because safari sucks

+- fix firefox too